 01st December 2020

-Tracking systems are dead; gaps in learning are live.
-In this blog, Cornerstones Director and former primary headteacher, Simon Hickton, explores the future of meaningful assessment and describes the innovative support available to schools now.
+Tracking systems are dead; the curriculum is the progression model.
+In this blog, Cornerstones Director and former primary headteacher, Simon Hickton, explores a brighter future of meaningful assessment and describes the innovative support available to schools now.

 Tracking systems, or at best, assessment databases have been a must-have part of primary education for many years.
 I have personal experience as a primary headteacher of how a school’s assessment systems could ‘prove’ better than expected progress and maintain or boost an Ofsted grading.